Главная

 Architectural integration patterns for AI-based control components

 The effectiveness of control automation in payment platforms is strongly influenced by the way AI components are integrated with core transactional services.
 Different integration patterns reflect trade-offs between latency, scalability, fault isolation, and operational complexity [7].
 Architectural choice determines whether AI-driven control behaves as a tightly coupled extension of transaction processing or as an independent analytical capability.
 Some platforms embed machine learning models directly into payment services to minimize response time, while others externalize inference into dedicated services or event-driven pipelines.
-More advanced architectures adopt hybrid approaches that combine synchronous and asynchronous interactions, enabling selective application of AI where strict real-time constraints exist and deferred processing where eventual consistency is acceptable [8].
+More advanced architectures adopt hybrid approaches that combine synchronous and asynchronous interactions, enabling selective application of AI where strict real-time constraints exist and deferred processing where eventual consistency is acceptable [8, p.
+873-880].
 Common architectural integration patterns and their characteristics are summarized in table 2.

 Table 2